-LTP Drop in Sessions
+LTP Drop-in Sessions

 We want to talk through the LTP with you.
 To do this we'll be holding drop-in sessions in Fairlie, Takapō and Twizel at the following times and locations.
-Drop by for a chat with our senior leadership team and Councilors.
+Drop by to discuss the LTP with our senior leadership team and Councilors.